Amourspirit/python-ooouno-ex/ex/auto/general/odev_doc_info/README.md

-# Doc Properties
+# Doc Info

-This is a basic example that shows how to write document properties from document path to the command line.
+This is a basic example that shows how to write document information from document path to the command line.

 This demo uses [OOO Development Tools](https://python-ooo-dev-tools.readthedocs.io/en/latest/) (ODEV).

-ODEV makes this demo possible with just a few lines of code.

 See Also: [Examining Office](https://python-ooo-dev-tools.readthedocs.io/en/latest/odev/part1/chapter03.html)